-7.42 Within the District the floodplain areas of the Rivers Eden, Caldew, Esk, Lyne, Irthing and Petteril, and their tributaries, have remained largely undeveloped and fulfil an important role as storage areas for floodwater.
+7.46 Within the District the floodplain areas of the Rivers Eden, Caldew, Esk, Lyne, Irthing and Petteril, and their tributaries, have remained largely undeveloped and fulfil an important role as storage areas for floodwater.
 Therefore future development will continue to be directed away from floodplains and wider flood risk areas.
-The boundaries of indicative floodplains and flood zones are available on the Environment Agency's website, www.environment-agency.gov.uk and are regularly updated.
-The maps give a general indication of the extent of flood zones 1, 2 and 3 however they do not take account of the protection afforded by flood defences.
+Further information on the risk of flooding is available on the Environment Agency's website, www.environment-agency.gov.uk and is regularly updated.
+Rather than showing Flood Zones, which are based on the worst case scenarios i.e. no flood defences, maps will show a more realistic picture of flood risk which takes flood defences into account.
 Flood risk at any specific location may be influenced by local factors- such as existing formal or informal flood defences and the capacity of existing drainage systems or road/rail culverts.
 Flood defence works have been completed within the City along the Rivers Eden, Caldew and Petteril and in the rural area along the River Eden at Crosby-on-Eden.
 Elsewhere there are maintained flood embankments at Low Crosby and some privately owned flood embankments at Warwick Bridge.

-7.43 Extensive areas of the District (both urban and rural) are within Flood Zone 3 (High Probability of Risk or Functional Floodplain).
+7.47 Extensive areas of the District (both urban and rural) are within Flood Zone 3 (High Probability of Risk or Functional Floodplain).
 The safeguarding of the floodplains is all the more important because of concerns about climate change which may, in all probability, result in an increased frequency of severe weather events, increased winter rainfall and sea level rise which could affect the coastline and Solway Firth estuary and main rivers.
 Flood events are becoming more frequent and more widespread.
 Flooding of residential properties is also associated with risks to the health of the public.
 The Environment Agency will be consulted on development proposals that are within, or close to, the boundaries of flood plains and on those proposals which are vulnerable in relation to their flood zone definition.
+Cumbria County Council as Lead Local Flood Authority will similarly be consulted on areas vulnerable to localised flooding.
 Priority will be given to the development of sites in Flood Zone 1 (Low Probability of flooding).

-7.44 New developments usually result in an increase in impermeable roofs and paving where they replace existing permeable surfaces.
+7.48 New developments usually result in an increase in impermeable roofs and paving where they replace existing permeable surfaces.
 These changes can reduce percolation and increase surface water run-off with the potential to either create or exacerbate flooding problems elsewhere.
 In order to provide solutions to the potential negative effects of new development, a site-specific flood risk assessment (FRA) will be required for all proposals within Flood Zones 2 (Medium Probability of Risk) and 3 (High Probability and Functional Floodplain); and for proposals within Critical Drainage Areas within Flood Zone 1 (Low Probability) or on sites larger than 1 hectare within Flood Zone 1 to identify flood risk mitigation measures.
-The FRA should follow the guidance in the Technical Guide to the National Planning Policy Framework and the Environment Agency Standing Advice.
+The FRA should follow the guidance in the Technical Guide to the